 Per CMS, the CY 2019 PFS final rule expanded current policy for office/outpatient E/M visits starting January 1, 2019, to provide that any part of the chief complaint (CC) or history that is recorded in the medical record by ancillary staff or the beneficiary does not need to be re-documented by the billing practitioner.
 Instead, when the information is already documented, the billing practitioner can review the information, update or supplement it as necessary, and indicate in the medical record that she or she has done so.
-This is an optional approach for the billing practitioner, and applies to the chief complaint (CC) and any other part of the history (History of Present Illness (HPI), Past Family Social History (PFSH), or Review of Systems (ROS) for new and established office/outpatient E/M visits.
+This is an optional approach for the billing practitioner and applies to the CC and any other part of the history (history of present illness (HPI), past family social history (PFSH), or review of systems (ROS) for new and established office/outpatient E/M visits.

 3. If the physician states same/unchanged from last visit, will he receive credit for reviewing the last visit information?

-4. For the Review of Systems, can the physician reference a sheet that he has in the patient's chart where the physician checked off items?
+4. For the review of systems (ROS), can the physician reference a sheet that he has in the patient's chart where the physician checked off items?

 Yes.
-However, the physician must include the sheet with all documentation for that date of service if he/she gets a request for medical records.
-Otherwise, the physician will not get credit for the information on the check-off sheet.
+However, the physician must include the sheet with all documentation for that date of service if he/she receives a request for medical records.
+Otherwise, the physician will not receive credit for the information on the check-off sheet.

 5. Our office requests our patients complete a form regarding medication use, medical history, family history, and social history information.
-Can this information be included as documentation of the past, family and social history (PFSH) and review of systems (ROS)?
+Can this information be included as documentation of the PFSH and ROS?

-Yes, you may use this information if the physician notes that he has reviewed the form.
+Yes, you may use this information.
+For the physician to receive credit for the information, the form must be included in the patient's record for the encounter is medical documentation is requested.
 It is also appropriate for the physician to note in the medical records any additional information obtained during the face-to-face encounter.